Brief History of the Feltmakers

 The Company’s Meetings

 The Company dines three times a year.
-The Installation dinner – on the occasion of the installation of the new Master – is in October.
-In April there is a Spring Dinner and the Ladies’ Banquet is in June, normally at the Mansion House with the Lord Mayor, the Sheriffs and their ladies.
+The Installation Dinner – on the occasion of the installation of the new Master – is in October.
+In April there is a Spring Dinner and the Summer Banquet is in June, normally at the Mansion House with the Lord Mayor, the Sheriffs and their Consorts.
 Many eminent Company and private guests attend these functions.
 A most popular Carol Service is held in December.
-Masters often introduce other functions during the year.
+Masters often introduce other functions during the year and The Master uniquely entertains the Sheriffs and the Court on Plough Monday.

 To help new Liverymen meet others in the Company there is a Livery Society.
 This holds a number of less formal occasions.
 There is also a Masonic lodge.
 The Master uniquely entertains the Sheriffs and the Court on Plough Monday.